Domestic Cow Skull Replica

 Domestic Cow Skull Replica measures 21.4 inches.
 Domestic Cow Skull Replica is museum quality polyurethane cast.
+2-part skull (separate cranium and jaw).
 Made in the USA.
-Bos taurus is the scientific name.
 Our precise skull can be used as a teaching tool, museum skull exhibit, home decor skull, or office decor skull.

 Domestic Cow or Bos taurus are large quadrupedal ungulate mammals with cloven hooves.
 Most breeds have horns, which can be as large as the Texas Longhorn or small like a scur.
 Careful genetic selection has allowed polled (hornless) Bos taurus to become widespread.

 Domestic Cow or Bos taurus are commonly raised as livestock for meat, for milk, and for hides, which are used to make leather.
 Domestic Cow or Bos taurus are used as riding animals and draft animals (oxen or bullocks, which pull carts, plows and other implements).

 Another product of Bos taurus is their dung, which can be used to create manure or fuel.
 In some regions, such as parts of India, cattle have significant religious meaning.
 Cattle, mostly small breeds such as the Miniature Zebu, are also kept as pets.